subspace/protocol-specs/docs/decex/fraud_proofs.md

 **Verifier checks:**

-1. Fetch the domain runtime code from the host function.
+1. Get the domain runtime code that used to derive the target receipt: if the runtime code is still present in the state then get it from the state, otherwise from the `maybe_domain_runtime_code_proof` storage proof with MMR proof.
 2. Verify the correctness of transition data based on `execution_phase`:
     - `InitializeBlock` phase: fetch `domain_block_hash` in the parent receipt
     - `ApplyExtrinsic` phase: verify the Merkle proof `extrinsic_proof` of extrinsic against `domain_block_extrinsics_root`